CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 ### C.9.4 WebApp Management Authority
 The WebApp and backend admin system are the only authoritative places where user/member state is modified.

+Change-safe administration note:
+- non-critical optional features should be introduced in a way that allows safe enable/disable control through backend-managed configuration where appropriate
+- admin should be able to hide, disable, or defer incomplete non-core features without breaking entitlement, payment, delivery, or audit flows
+- WebApp-controlled feature states must be validated server-side before activation

 WebApp-first adjustment rule:
 - Any setting that is expected to change during normal operation without requiring code logic redesign should be managed through WebApp-backed configuration or database records, not by editing scripts.
 - This includes business-facing, admin-facing, and user-facing adjustable settings where safe.